aymericzip/intlayer/docs/en-GB/packages/express-intlayer/t.md

 ## Tips for Effective Usage

-1. **Centralize Translations**: Use a centralized module or JSON files for managing translations to improve maintainability.
+1. **Centralise Translations**: Use a centralized module or JSON files for managing translations to improve maintainability.
 2. **Validate Translations**: Ensure every language variant has a corresponding translation to prevent falling back unnecessarily.
-3. **Combine with Frontend i18n**: Synchronize with frontend internationalization for a seamless user experience across the app.
+3. **Combine with Frontend i18n**: Synchronise with frontend internationalization for a seamless user experience across the app.
 4. **Benchmark Performance**: Test your app's response times when adding translations to ensure minimal impact.

 ---

 ## Conclusion

 The `t` function is a powerful tool for backend internationalization.
 By using it effectively, you can create a more inclusive and user-friendly application for a global audience.
-For advanced usage and detailed configuration options, refer to the [documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en/configuration.md).
+For advanced usage and detailed configuration options, refer to the [documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/configuration.md).